William L. Borden: Law school and book author

 While waiting to start at Yale Law School, Borden began working on a book about the implications of the new weapons on national security.
 The volume's urgently phrased message – there will be no time – would reflect Borden's perspective.
 The undertaking of this ambitious task reflected Borden's capability for independent thought and his ability to write clearly.

 There Will Be No Time: The Revolution in Strategy was published in November 1946 by Macmillan.
 The tone of the book was generally strident in its call for a wholesale change in American strategic outlook.
 Borden posited that war was inevitable and the use of the new atomic weapon in wars was also inevitable.
 Furthermore, such a war was very likely to happen and it would happen in the quite near future.
 Attacks would take place quickly and at a distance, and so land armies would not play a part and nor would cities and industry matter much.
 Instead, furious exchanges of counterforce strikes against the other side's nuclear bases was likely.
 Accordingly, the book argued, the United States needed to devote as its highest priority the development of forces for quick, rocket-based atomic strikes and counterstrikes.
 The only alternative Borden saw to this bleak outlook was the formation of a world government.

 The book was one of the first to appear on the topic of nuclear weapons strategy.
 It gained some attention at the time, including a respectful appraisal in The New York Times Book Review and a putative narrative of World War III based on it in The Boston Globe.

 It sold a modest number of copies.

 Borden then graduated from law school in September 1947, after which he returned home to Washington.
 There he initially got a job with the U.S. Department of Justice, working as an attorney in its Office of Alien Property.
+The position attracted him due to the potential for foreign travel.